plotly/dash-component-boilerplate/README.md

     - component name: derived from project_name, lowercase, spaces and '-' are replaced by '_', ascii only.
     - author info: author_name and author_email for package.json metadata.
     - description: the project description, included in package.json.
-    - license: License type for the component lib.
+    - license: License type for the component library.
     - publish_on_npm: Set to false to only serve locally from the package data.
     - install_dependencies: Set to false to only generate the project structure.
 4. The project will be generated in the folder of `project_shortname`.